 #5: Make the workplace more accessible

 Finally, While there are many aspects to consider within inclusion, one of the easiest to forget is ensuring physical accessibility.
 It’s an easy win for organisations.
 Especially for large employers, ensuring that your place of work is physically manageable for all employees is crucially important and something that can help inclusivity immediately.

 When you next enter the office, think of the places that people regularly use.
 From the doors you enter to the routes you take, consider how you might do this if you had a physical disability.
 If the answer is “not that easy” then your company should be doing more to make the building accessible.
 To make sure the workplace is accessible to everyone regardless of physical capability, follow the 36-inch rule.
 Mentioned several times last week, this works on the premise that there must be a 36-inch distance for all; walkways, entrances & exits and spaces between walls and desks.
 This is a simple rule and one easy to follow that can make your office more accessible and in turn inclusive.

-From what we’ve seen of #NIW2018 across social media, it’s clear that companies are paying attention to the suggestions of people from around the UK and working to promote and become more inclusive.
+From what we’ve seen, it’s clear that companies are paying attention to the suggestions of people from around the UK and working to promote and become more inclusive.
 Are you interested in becoming more inclusive in the workplace?
 Let’s talk!